Thank you letter Guidelines and Tips

 - Finally, express your appreciation for the financial support received from this scholarship.

-- Check all spelling and grammar.
+- Check all spelling and grammar and sign the letter.